 Duration approx. 5 minutes

-For high voice, cello, and piano
+For high voice, cello or bass, and piano

 Written for a friend of mine’s cabaret concert; I decided to write a set of silly pieces about how the benign animals of our communities are actually huge jerks.